Smol-Tok/discountapi/README.md

 <h1> Running the application </h1>

 To run the API application navigate to  <b>build\libs </b>
 <br/>
-Run the application by executing the command <b>java -jar disacountapi-0.0.1.jar </a>
+Run the application by executing the command <b>java -jar disacountapi-0.0.1.jar </b>

 <br />
 <h3>API Test </h3>

-On terminal $ curl localhost:7770/api/v1/paybill .
+On terminal run <b>curl localhost:7770/api/v1/paybill</b> .
 A list of customers are displayed
 <br />

 To pay bill <br />